Bible Question:

 Ecclesiastes is a very unusual book of the Bible.
 The phrase “under the sun” (life on this earth) occurs 27 times in this book.
 It occurs more times in this book than in any other book of the Bible.
 In sharp contrast, the phrase “under heaven” occurs only three times.
 This reveals that the book describes what life is like for the person who rejects God.
 The opening statement is, “Vanity of vanity.
 All is vanity.”
 Another way to say it is “Empty of empties.
 All is empty.”
 Life without God is empty.

 The first two chapters of the book remind us that life is repetitive and there is no lasting eternal advantage with wealth, fame, possessions, pleasure or worldly wisdom.
-The rest of the book tells us that life is unfair, foolish things occur, and work is hard.
+The rest of the book tells us that life is unfair, that foolish things occur, and work is hard.
 Ecclesiastes 5:20 says that man.

 . . . seldom reflects on the days of his life, because God keeps him occupied with gladness of heart.
 Ecclesiastes 5:20 (NIV)